 If you underestimate your future medical costs, you will have much less of the car accident settlement for yourself.
 The money you were counting on to pay lost wages and compensate you for pain and suffering can get eaten up by medical costs if your estimate is too low.

 An experienced car accident lawyer has the experience necessary to work with experts and doctors to understand your prognosis and future medical needs.
-They can help you determine the starting number you will use in settlement negotiations with the insurance company.
+They can help you determine the starting number you will use in settlement negotiations with the insurance company to determine a fair settlement.

 You can count on the insurance company to both downplay the severity of your injuries and underestimate the extent of your medical costs.
 They want you to sign away your legal rights for cheap, and they do not care if you run out of money in the future.